What is a Local Planning Strategy?

 What is 'Mosman Park Now'?

-This document can be used to help guide discussions and bolster understanding about planning for the future, and provides a context summary.
-This document is available for download in the Document library, in the panel on the right of the project information page.
+This document is available the Document library, in the panel on the right of the project information page.

 Why do we need a Local Planning Strategy?